 The holidays are much beloved not only for their spiritual significance, but also for the sense of togetherness they instill.
 Indeed, the time-honored traditions, seasonal foods, and momentary respite from work and school help set the stage for love and laughter with those we hold dear.

-However, if you’re far from home and feeling blue this holiday season, or your loved one can’t be with you, don’t despair.
+However, if you’re far from home this holiday season, or your loved one can’t be with you, don’t despair.
 You need not be geographically close to create those connections.
 With a little effort and imagination, you can bring long-distance loved ones into your heart and home all season long.

 Technology is your friend